UnvLabs/site/docs/tutorial/getting-started.md

 ```

 :::tip
-Here you can ommit `import print from 'stdio'` as playground imports it automatically.
+Here you can ommit `import print from '@std/io'` as playground imports it automatically.
 :::

 The output should read: